Become a MacRumors Supporter for $50/year with no ads, ability to filter front page stories, and private forums.

 Apple Watch SE

-Apple didn't refresh the Apple Watch SE in 2024, and a new model won't be coming until 2025.
-The next Apple Watch SE is expected to feature a "new look" of some kind, which could be a colorful plastic casing.
-It will also get a faster S-series chip.
+Apple didn't refresh the Apple Watch SE in 2024, but a new model is ready for the September 2025 event.
+The next Apple Watch SE is expected to have a faster S-series chip and it could get a display upgrade.

 AirPods Pro 3